jigish/slate/README.md

 build/Release/Slate.app is the packaged application.
 Throw it wherever you want and run it.

+Note: You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices

 ## Configuring Slate ##

 Slate is configured using a ".slate" file in the current user's home directory.
 Configuration is loaded upon running Slate.
 You can also re-load the config using the "Load Config" menu option on the status menu (use this at your own risk.
 It is better to simply restart Slate).

-Configuration is split into two directives: config (for global configurations) and bind (for key bindings).
+Configuration is split into three directives: config (for global configurations), layout (to configure layouts) and bind (for key bindings).

 ### The "config" Directive ###